 “Do you think Jace’s parents are religious?
 They seem pretty evil,” Flo notes.

 Hippie says, “They must be talking with that Anita Bryant bitch.
 She’s been on TV cursing our band and saying how Jace deserved to die,”

 Flo says, “Maybe our church can have the service.”

 “I don’t want to fight over his body.
 I saw it at the hospital.
 It’s just flesh and bone.
-Jace had left his body.”
+Jace has left his body.”

 Mary s listening.
 “Don’t suggest this to Robby.
 He’ll want to have some crazy ceremony in that abandoned cemetery.
 I never want to go there again.”

-“I’ll talk to Preacher Santo about needing to do it at our church,” Edi promises.
+“I’ll talk to Preacher Santo about needing to do the service at our church,” Edi promises.

 I know she’s hurting, so it’s good she can do something for Jace.
 Jace kisses her on the top of her head.
 She moans and shivers.

 Mike Sr comes back.
 We all meet in the music room.

 “That was not pleasant.
 John’s parents are furious that Child Services took him away.
 They seem to have forgotten what happened to Jace.
 All they think about is how terrible Jeff must feel in jail.”

 “Did they say anything about Jace’s funeral?”
 I ask.

 “Oh, Tim, do you really want to be in a church with them?”

 “I’ve already said goodbye to Jace.
 His body is an empty shell.
 I just don’t want people to say we’re staying away because we practice witchcraft.”